hatsumatsu/ScrollProgressObserver/README.md

 const options = {
   // This configuration starts tracking the target element when its
   // top edge passes a point 10vh from the viewport's bottom edge and
-  // stops tracking when the target elements bottom edge passes a
+  // stops tracking when the target element's bottom edge passes a
   // point 20vh from the viewport's top edge.
   //
   // No worries, the default settings or fine, too.